Welcome to KWS

 Welcome to KWS!
 Soon, you will make the move from your primary school to Katherine Warington School and start your secondary school life.
 Secondary school is certainly very different from primary school, but it’s not actually all that bad.
 When I first started secondary school, I was honestly fearing the worst, but I needn’t have worried.
 The teachers were extremely welcoming and on the first day, I was already getting to know people in my form.
 It became clear to me on the first day that Year 7 was going to be a great year.
 I could clearly see that all the teachers wanted us to enjoy ourselves and that the teachers aren’t quite as strict as you might have imagined!
 I also felt that in primary school, secondary school was always made to sound very scary, because of being told off, but it really isn’t that bad!

-What makes Katherine Warington Secondary school unique is the fact that it’s brand new and before you joined, there had only been one year group in the entire school.
-This means that when you join, the school might feel quite empty, because there will only be two year groups.
-However, because the school is new, we will have all the new facilities.
-This means that we have no gum under tables, nothing broken or dented and everything fresh and new!
-Because we have all of this, it makes learning much more modern and technology centred.
+What makes Katherine Warington Secondary school unique is the fact that it’s still very new and because of this, it makes learning much more modern and technology centred.
 The building has been designed with education and children in mind, so the KWS learning facilities will be the best in the county, because they are so new!
 Having new facilities and up to date technology means that by coming to KWS, the equipment will help you to get the best education possible.